Short URL for this page:

 There was, naturally, much complaint from the dismissed officials.
 One of the deposed assessors, Dr. Ready, carried his grievance to General Hurlburt.
 To him, as to the other critics, the general at first paid no heed; but as it began to be said that Kennedy was displacing Union men and putting in their places persons unfriendly to the United States, Hurlburt became alarmed, lost faith in the good intentions of the mayor and finally on May 5th issued an order removing him from office.
 There does not seem to have been any ground for any of these allegations.
 As a matter of fact, Kennedy seems to have been scrupulously careful to appoint to office only men whose loyalty to the national government could not be questioned.
 Burke and Davis, who had been put on the Bureau of Finance, had never had any connection with the Confederacy and had taken the oath of allegiance under Butler.
 On the other hand, Abbatt and Estlin, whom Kennedy cashiered, were former Confederate officers.
 The former had served as a member of a Confederate militia organization, while Estlin had been an aide to General Lovell and was on duty in New Orleans on the day when the Federal fleet arrived before the city.
 Campbell and Ross, dropped from the Bureau of Streets and Landings, were known to be Confederate sympathizers.
 Hurlburt, however, was not interested in the facts of the case; it was necessary for him to keep his official skirts clear, and the easiest way was to dispense with Kennedy and put at the head of the municipality some one regarding whom there could be no possibility of suspicion.

 Col. S. M. Quincey was chosen to succeed Kennedy as mayor.
 He was colonel of the Seventy-third United States Colored Infantry and had previously served as president of the Board of Examiners for applicants for commissions in the colored regiments which Butler undertook to recruit for service in the United States army.
 His antecedents, therefore, did not recommend him to that element in the population which the commanding general regarded as untrustworthy.
 In the few short weeks over which his administration lasted Quincey showed himself the pliant tool of those who were working to perpetuate the conditions in the city which made its government a by-word throughout the nation.
 He promptly restored to office the street commissioner, Purcell, whom Kennedy had removed.
 Abbatt was restored to the chairmanship of the Bureau of Finance.
 Stoddart Howell was appointed comptroller of the city.
-Fortunately his efforts to revive the old regime were interrupted by the arrival of General Indicates a West Point graduate and gives his Class.Canby, appointed to the command of the Department of the Gulf.
+Fortunately his efforts to revive the old regime were interrupted by the arrival of General Indicates a West Point graduate, Class of 1839: a link to his biographical entry in Cullum's Register.Canby, appointed to the command of the Department of the Gulf.
 Canby reached the city on June 3rd, and among his first acts was to order Quincey to suspend his activities.
 On June 9th Quincey was retired and Kennedy restored to the mayoralty.
 Canby explained his action on the ground that Wells, as civil governor, had appointed Kennedy and that the military had no authority to cancel an appointment of that nature; the removal of Kennedy was, therefore, illegal, and he was entitled to resume his office.
 The satisfaction which this course occasioned in the city was due as much to p298 gratification over the recognition of the civil power as pleasure at the prospect of a continuation of the economical administration which Kennedy had inaugurated.
 "The hypocrites and demagogues who have lately been attempting to procure for themselves and their pensioned supporters the drippings of the treasury, in order to keep alive their spoil-born and nurtured parties and factions," said the Picayune in an editorial congratulating the city upon the restoration of the mayor, "may now rest assured that venality will no longer be permitted to take the place of true loyalty and patriotism."10

 Mayor Kennedy was absent in Washington, D. C., when the order was issued replacing him at the head of the administration.
 Glendy Burke, who was likewise reinstated as chairman of the Bureau of Finance, took charge as acting mayor.
 He immediately removed Kavanagh as chief of police and reinstated a number of police officials whom Quincey had removed.
 Lieutenant John Burke was designated as acting chief of the department.
 He was ordered to clear his office of the parasitic lawyers, bond hawkers and hangers‑on who notoriously had infested it under his predecessor.
 A commission was also appointed to investigate the traffic in "immunities" which had grown up between the police and the gamblers and blacklegs who flourished in numbers in the city.
 This commission eventually made a report which led to some reform.
 In the latter part of August the mayor collected a large number of affidavits of persons who had been blackmailed by the police.
 A favorite practice was to release persons arrested on minor charges in consideration of the payment of a fee for doing so.
 As a result of these exposures there were extensive changes in the force, but on the whole the morale of the police continued low.